-Manuel Possolo is an associate in the firm’s Litigation Department.
+Manuel Possolo is an associate in the firm’s Litigation Department and a member of the Investigations, Compliance, and Defense practice.
 He has experience in criminal and civil matters and maintains an active pro bono practice.

 Mr. Possolo has participated in investigations of international banks and other corporations on a range of issues, including accounting fraud, securities law violations, bankruptcy fraud, and breaches of U.S. tax law and international tax agreements.
 He has worked on a variety of engagements involving internal investigations, responses to the DOJ, and a monitorship on behalf of a State regulator.
 In addition, he has drafted motions at various stages of civil litigation.